mailboxer/mailboxer/README.md

 Will use the method `notification_email(object)` instead of `mailboxer_email(object)` and `display_name` for `name`.

-Using default or custom method names, if your model doesn't implement them, Mailboxer will use dummy methods not to crash but notify you the missing methods.
+Using default or custom method names, if your model doesn't implement them, Mailboxer will use dummy methods so as to notify you of missing methods rather than crashing.

 ## Preparing your models